A resounding NO to that one! No, you do not need to be a nurse to become an IBCLC.

 I’d say that hundreds of non-nurses have taken one of my courses.
 The non-nurses are, in many respects, just like the nurses.
 Some are overachievers, some aren’t.
 Similarly, there are some who are good test-takers, while some aren’t.
 Some do the minimal amount of work required, others immerse themselves in for the fullest learning experience they can have.

-Many non-nurses have attended either my Comprehensive Course and/or my Lactation Exam Review course.
+Many non-nurses have taken my Lactation Education Course and/or taken my Lactation Exam Review course.
 Without looking in our corporate database, here are just a few examples that come to my head for those who are not nurses:

 - chemical engineer